chaowang15/RGBDCapture/README.md

 This code is written in C++ and is tested successfully in Visual Studio 2013 in Windows and Ubuntu 14.04.

+An example of scanned images using Kinect v1:

 ![Code interface](RGBDCapture/interface.png)

 ## Dependencies